 Risse described The Greenhouse Project as an “organic organization.”
 When volunteers step forward with a program idea, the greenhouse gives them a space to catch root and grow.

-“The community that has grown around this.
-It never ceases to amaze me,” said Program Director, Kimberly Crafton.
+“The community has grown around this.
+It never ceases to amaze me,” said Kimberly Crafton, Program Director.
 “For some reason, everything about this place calls the best out of people to come together and do these things on a small scale, but with a heart for seeding something much bigger.”

 The Greenhouse Project is looking forward to new programs on the horizon for 2021.
 In July and August, they’ll hold a weekly Food Arts Market in Nay Aug Park.
 Every Wednesday night, local farmers and vendors will sell fresh produce and artisan foods.
 They’ll also have culinary classes and theatre programs each week.
 The market will correspond with the park’s summer concert series as the perfect way to bring health, food and culture together.